pearcej/complex/ThinkComplexity/_sources/Self-organized criticality/Fractals.rst

     Figure 9.4: Sand pile model in equilibrium, selecting cells with levels 0, 1, 2, and 3, left to right, top to bottom.

 Figure ?? shows the results for pile3.
 Visually, these patterns resemble fractals, but looks can be deceiving.
-To be more confident, we can estimate the fractal dimension for each pattern using **box-counting**, as we saw in Section ??.
+To be more confident, we can estimate the fractal dimension for each pattern using **box-counting**, as we saw in :ref:`Section 8.6<8.6>`.

 We’ll count the number of cells in a small box at the center of the pile, then see how the number of cells increases as the box gets bigger.
 Here’s my implementation: